viniciusrdsilva/AWS-Inspector/README.md

 # AWS-Inspector

-> Toolset to check security configurations in AWS environments
+Toolset to check security configurations in AWS environments.

-> Compatible with Linux, MacOS and Windows, python 2.7 and 3.
+Compatible with Linux, MacOS and Windows, python 2.7 and 3.
 May be used as AWS Lambda function.

-- Tools:
+## Tools:
   - Root account usage monitoring